ropensci/yfR/README.md

-Package `yfR` is based on [quantmod](https://www.quantmod.com/) (@joshuaulrich) and uses one of its functions (`quantmod::getSymbols`) for fetching data from Yahoo Finance.
+Package `yfR` is based on [quantmod](https://www.quantmod.com/) (@joshuaulrich) and uses one of its functions (`quantmod::getSymbols`) for fetching raw data from Yahoo Finance.
 As with any API, there is significant work in maintaining the code.
 Joshua was always fast and openminded in implemented required changes, and I’m very grateful for it.